 Researchers have determined that the 14-year-old victim died from a cardiac arrhythmia due to caffeine toxicity which was in part because of a disorder that caused her blood vessels to weaken.
 Despite the medical conditions that facilitated the death, the bereft parents claim that Monster failed to warn their daughter of the danger of consuming multiple cans of caffeine.
 As a result, she did not know that she was putting herself in danger when she consumed the second drink.
 Interestingly enough, as soda consumption becomes less popular because of health campaigns, energy drink consumption has risen by 17 percent.
 According to Yahoo!
 Monster is benefiting from this rise in the popularity of energy drinks.
 Yet has more and more people consume these dangerous drinks, more and more people are at risk to cardiac complications.

 The FDA laments that while there is a cap on caffeine in sodas at 0.02 percent, there is no such cap on energy drink caffeine amounts.
-If you have been injured by consuming a highly caffeinated energy drink, then you need to talk to an East Hartford Injury Attorney right away.
+If you have been injured by consuming a highly caffeinated energy drink, then you need to talk to a Hartford Injury Attorney right away.
 With the help of a lawyer you can trust, you may be able to obtain personal injury or wrongful death compensation.
 You shouldn’t have to suffer the devastating effects of a serious injury or a horrific death of a loved one because of a company’s failure to place warnings on their products.

 Contact a personal injury attorney at David A. Zipfel & Associates, LLC today for more information!